bevyengine/bevy-website/content/learn/contribute/helping-out/creating-examples.md

 1. Stress tests: uses extreme entity counts or otherwise unrealistic settings to allow us to readily detect performance changes in particular performance-sensitive hot paths.
 2. Testbeds: designed to test features and scenes that rely on graphical rendering or interactivity, in both an automated and manual fashion.

-Unlike examples, stress tests and test beds should be configurable, allowing Bevy contriubtors (and curious users) to see the impact of changes.
+Unlike examples, stress tests and test beds should be configurable, allowing Bevy contributors (and curious users) to see the impact of changes.

 ## When should I add an example?